 Remember a time when cruising truly meant getting away from it all?
-Blissfully unaware of work piling up at the office, no cell phones buzzing with messages or computers cluttering up luggage, the cruiser simply tuned out and kicked back.
-Those blissful days are not so long ago; Norwegian Sky was the first cruise ship to feature an Internet cafe when it debuted in 1999.
+Blissfully unaware of work piling up at the office, no mobile phones buzzing with messages or laptops cluttering up luggage, the cruiser simply tuned out and kicked back.
+But times have changed.

-But times have changed, and the Internet has become such a huge part of our lives that many of us can barely go 15 minutes -- much less a week at sea -- without checking email and texts.
-For those for whom being disconnected is unbearable, the good news is that Internet access at sea is a reality with Wi-Fi available on virtually all seagoing cruise ships (with the exception of a few barebones expedition ships).
-Even better news?
-With two of the industry's biggest players investing millions of dollars in communication infrastructures -- on land, on ships and in the sky via satellites -- more passengers are finding Wi-Fi service and prices more akin to what they are used to finding on land.
+The Internet has become a huge part of our lives, including at sea where Wi-Fi is available on virtually all seagoing cruise ships (with the exception of a few barebones expedition ships).
+With the industry's biggest players investing millions of dollars in communication infrastructures -- on land, on ships and in the sky via satellites -- more passengers are finding Wi-Fi service and prices more akin to what they are used to finding on land.
 There are still plenty of ships with spotty, slow and expensive service, but they are no longer the norm.

-No matter what type of Internet service you find on your cruise ship, there are tricks you can employ to get your Internet fix with less hassle.
-If you've ever cursed in frustration as your screen froze mid-email or are quivering in fear of being unable to check in as much as you'd like on an upcoming vacation, here are the seven things you need to know about Internet at sea.
+If you've ever cursed in frustration as your screen froze mid-email or are quivering in fear of being unable to check in as much as you'd like on an upcoming holiday, here are the seven things you need to know about Internet at sea.

 It's the sad truth: Internet at sea, when provided by satellite service, is not going to be as reliable as on-land connections anytime soon.
 To understand why shipboard Internet isn't comparable to the broadband you enjoy at home, you first need to understand the technology behind it.
 The big golf ball-shaped domes visible on top of cruise ships are protective shells that encase freely moving satellite antennae.
 These antennae transmit a signal from the ship to a satellite, which then sends a signal back down to earth.